talentnest/talentnest-api-docs/source/index.html.md

-per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested. job_id | Return only applications belonging to this job.
+per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested. job_id | Return only applications belonging to this job. completed_after | Return only applications that were completed after this timestamp.
+Timestamp must be ISO 8601 format. updated_after | Return only applications that were updated after this timestamp.
+Timestamp must be ISO 8601 format.

 ## GET: A Specific Application